Say what you will about the administration of China, they sure know how to address a lack of medical facilities in the face of a crisis.

 Huoshenshan is very hi-tech too, including a ventilation system designed to keep the virus from escaping the building, double-sided cabinets in all rooms so that medical personnel can give things like food and medication without directly exposing themselves to patients, and infrared scanners to check the staff for elevated temperatures – which, presumably, would get them shoved through one of those cabinets and into a ward, like the world’s worst remake of The Lion, The Witch and the Wardrobe.

-The secret is using prefabricated modular sections, which is the same process being used for other facilities around China, and also to have an authoritarian regime which can do things like mobilise construction crews at a moment’s notice, order 24 hour a day construction, staff the thing with Army medical personnel, and dispense with much of the usual bureaucratic finagling which goes into most major projects – like consulting the local community, building future adaptability into the design, and making the thing not look like a shed made of other sheds.
+The secret is using prefabricated modular sections, which is the same process being used for other facilities around China, and also to have a government which can do things like mobilise construction crews at a moment’s notice, order 24 hour a day construction, staff the thing with Army medical personnel, and dispense with much of the usual bureaucratic finagling which goes into most major projects – like consulting the local community, building future adaptability into the design, and making the thing not look like a shed made of other sheds.

 Even so, the Chinese government have been screening time lapse videos of the thing going up which should put the fear of (fire) god into anyone in the local construction biz, lest they be asked to follow suit.
 Pity the local council staff about to endure years of “Bloody China could make a hospital in ten days!” from constituents frustrated by the progress of their development application.